Phagun Bou

-Phagun Bou is an Indian Bengali television soap opera that premiered on 19 March 2018 on Star Jalsha.
+Phagun Bou is an Indian Bengali-language television soap opera that premiered on 19 March 2018 on Star Jalsha.
 It was produced under Magic Moments Motion Pictures of Saibal Banerjee and Leena Gangopadhyay.
 The show starred Vikram Chatterjee and Oindrila Sen in lead roles and Koushik Roy in a negative role.

 The show was shot in parts of North Bengal.
 In the third week of June 2018, Phagun Bou became the most watched show on its airing channel, Star Jalsha.
 It had a target rating point of 6.4 in its first week.

-Series overview

-Phagun Bou dealt with the whimsical nature of the relationship that develops between Ayandeep, (nicknamed Roddur) and Mohul, two strangers destined to be together for life.
-The series followed the blossoming love between the two after many ups and downs in their relationship, where Mohul was initially inclined towards Ayandeep's brother, Anurup.
+Ghum Hai Kisikey Pyaar Meiin from January 2025 to April 2025 was based on Phagun Bou.